1. Roles at the meeting

 Board and panel members:

 Members participate in an open discussion following the introducers’ evaluation of each proposal.
 If applicants are interviewed, members have the opportunity to ask additional questions of the applicant before then participating in a closed discussion.
-After hearing the indicative scores from the introducers, each member scores the proposals anonymously using the 1-10 scoring matrix for board and panel meetings.
+After hearing the indicative scores from the introducers, each member scores the proposals anonymously using the 1-10 scoring matrix for board and panel meetings (PDF, 130KB).

 The integrity of peer review is of paramount importance.
 This means that any personal interests as a board or panel member must never influence, or be seen to influence, the outcome.
 A conflict of interest exists where: